 Course 557: Inertial Systems, Kalman Filtering and GPS / INS Integration

-Instructor: Dr. Alan Pue, Johns Hopkins University, APL and Mr. Michael Vaujin, Consultant
+Instructor: Dr. Alan Pue, Johns Hopkins University, APL (Retired) and Mr. Michael Vaujin, Consultant

 This 5-day course on GPS-aided navigation will thoroughly immerse you in the fundamental concepts and practical implementations of the various types of Kalman filters that optimally fuse GPS receiver measurements with a strapdown inertial navigation solution.
 The course includes the fundamentals of inertial navigation, inertial instrument technologies, technology surveys and trends, integration architectures, practical Kalman filter design techniques, case studies, and illustrative demonstrations using MATLAB®.

 Mathematics Review.
 Note: The first three hours of the course includes a review of the mathematical equations needed for this course.
-If you do not need the review and want to opt out of the Monday morning session, please contact Carolyn McDonald to register separately for the course at a slightly reduced fee.
+If you do not need the review and want to opt out of the Monday morning session, please contact Trevor Boynton to register separately for the course at a slightly reduced fee.

 - Familiarity with principles of engineering analysis, including matrix algebra and linear systems.

 - A basic understanding of probability, random variables, and stochastic processes.